Advocacy to Promote and Protect Naturopathic Medicine

 That's it!
 You did it!
 You took the first steps in advancing naturopathic medicine in our state!
 Thank you for your efforts!

-Why Support Naturopathic Scope Expansion?
+Why Support Naturopathic Scope Modernization?

-Scope Expansion and the 2024 Legislative Session
+Scope Modernization & the 2025 Legislative Session

 Make sure you are signed up to receive our advocacy alerts and keep an eye on your inbox and on this page to stay informed about our immediate calls to action and needs with respect to our scope expansion.

-The WANP continues to educate legislators about and to explore legislative strategy on advancing our bill that would require insurance companies to reimburse naturopathic physicians the same amount as our conventionally trained colleagues for the same services.
+The WANP continues to educate legislators about and to explore legislative strategy on advancing bills that would require insurance companies to reimburse naturopathic physicians the same amount as our conventionally trained colleagues for the same services.
 We are closely monitoring similar efforts by nurse practitioners and physician assistants here in Washington and by naturopathic physicians in Oregon.
 We continue to recognize this as a top priority for our doctors and we are laying a foundation that we will build on until we make this a reality.

 Outside of our efforts on our own priority bills, we constantly monitor and weigh in on bills that could impact naturopathic physicians in Washington State - during both Legislative Session and during interim.